spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/back-office-refresh-analytics-datasets.md

   This refreshes the page.
 A new refresh entry is displayed in the **History** pane.
 You can check the status of the refresh in the **Status** column.

-## Set up a schedule to refresh an analytics data set automatically
+## Set up a schedule to refresh an analytics dataset automatically

 1. In the Back Office, go to **Analytics**.
 2. On the **Analytics** page, go to **Datasets**.